Income Protection Insurance For Contractors

 Level

-For the duration of the income protection for contractors policy, the premium and subsequent replacement salary remain at the same level.
+For the duration of the income protection for contractors policy, the premium and the subsequent replacement salary remain the same.

 Increasing

-Both premium and salary coverage rise incrementally throughout the policy in line with the level of inflation.
+Both premium and salary coverage increase incrementally throughout the policy, in line with inflation.

 Decreasing

-The premium decreases throughout the insurance.
-It can be helpful if it protects financial commitments like a mortgage which also has a fixed maturity date and reduces over time.
+The premium decreases throughout the insurance period.
+It can be helpful if it protects financial commitments, such as a mortgage, which also has a fixed maturity date and reduces over time.

 Additional Cover Features